disruptive-muenchen/chatbot/README.md

 # OpenAI Slack Bot

-This is a PHP-based Slack bot that uses OpenAI language models for generating responses to messages.
+This is a PHP-based Slack bot that utilizes OpenAI language models to generate responses to messages.

 ## Installation